-The shelf life can vary depending on several factors such as storage conditions and freshness at the time of purchase.
+The shelf life can vary depending on several factors, such as storage conditions and freshness at the time of purchase.

-Lemons will last anywhere from a few days to six to 8 weeks depending on how and where you store them.
+Lemons will last anywhere from a few days to six to 8 weeks, depending on how and where you store them.Â

 How Long Do Lemons Last in the Fridge?

-Store them in a freezer bag or in the plastic bag they were packaged in and put them in your refrigerator.
+Store citrus fruits in a freezer bag or in the plastic bag they were packaged in, and put them in your refrigerator.Â

 Lemons will last in your refrigerator for at least four weeks.
 However, I can usually get six weeks of life before they lose quality.

-If you toss the the fruit loose and free in your crisper, sans bag, you’ll get about four weeks.
+If you toss the fruit loose and free in your crisper, sans bag, you’ll get about four weeks.Â

 However, it's important to note that lemons can dry out over time, especially if stored at room temperature, and their quality may degrade as they age.

-Store citrus in a plastic bag or airtight container in the vegetable crisper of your refrigerator to maximize shelf life.
+Store citrus in a plastic bag or an airtight container in the vegetable crisper of your refrigerator to maximize shelf life.

-What's the Ideal Temperature for Storing Lemon?
+What's the Ideal Temperature for Storing Lemons?

-The ideal temperature for storing lemons is between 45 to 50°F or 7 to 10°C. This temperature range is cool enough to slow down the ripening process and prevent the the yellow fruit from drying out or spoiling quickly.
+The ideal temperature for storing lemons is between 45 to 50°F or 7 to 10°C. This temperature range is cool enough to slow down the ripening process and prevent the yellow fruit from drying out or spoiling quickly.

 It's important to note that storing in colder temperatures (below 7°C/45°F) can cause them to develop a thick rind and lose some of their juicy flavor.